frconor-ebook/meditations/_posts/2025-05-26-the-ascension.md

 One of the last articles of the Creed speaks about the resurrection of the body.
 St. Leo continues, "Today, in fact, we are not only confirmed as possessors of paradise, but we have with Christ penetrated the heights of heaven" (Leo the Great, *Homily I on the Ascension*).

-Pope Benedict said, "This is why when the disciples saw the Master lifted up from the earth and carried on high, they were not seized by discouragement, but rather, they experienced a great joy and felt driven to proclaim Christ\'s victory over death (cf. Mark 16:20).
+Pope Benedict said, "This is why when the disciples saw the Master lifted up from the earth and carried on high, they were not seized by discouragement, but rather, they experienced a great joy and felt driven to proclaim Christ\'s victory over death (*cf*.
+Mark 16:20).

 "And the Risen Lord worked with them, giving to each one of them a particular charism, so that the whole Christian community," said Pope Benedict, "might reflect the harmonious richness of heaven" (Benedict XVI, *Regina Coeli*, May 20, 2012).